Corporate Transparency Act:

 The new Corporate Transparency Act requires reporting of company ownership information to the U.S. Financial Crimes Enforcement Network (FinCEN).

 The new Corporate Transparency Act applies to most business entities, including corporations, limited liabilities companies, and other entities formed by filing with a secretary of state or similar office.
-However, some companies which file certain information with the SEC are exempt.
-If you are unsure, we can help you determine if FinCEN reporting requirements apply to your company.
+However, FinCEN allows a total of 23 exemptions.
+If you are unsure if you qualify, we can help you determine if FinCEN reporting requirements apply to your company.

 Here is what you need to do…